Aug 05, 2026

 FAQ

-Why do I get out of breath so quickly when I start running?
+Why do I get out of breath so fast when running?

-Is it better to breathe through your nose or mouth while running?
+Is it better to breathe through my nose or my mouth while running?

-How long does it take to improve lung capacity for running?
+How long does it take to stop getting winded during a run?

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.